 We all have moments in our lives that drastically impact our paths.
 One of those moments that Rachel remembers very vividly was speaking to her high school ceramics teacher:

 In high school, I signed up for ceramics because our school required one art class for graduation.
 While I was there, I found myself spending time, outside of class hours, back on the pottery wheel or at the class workbench.
-This class was where I sculpted a large dragon, which was placed into the school’s and my first art show.
+This class was where I sculpted my first large dragon sculpture, purely from my imagination --which was then was placed into the school’s and my first art show.
 Near graduation, my ceramics teacher asked what I had planned for the future.
-I told her practical career paths, but that I wasn’t quite sure.
-It was then that I heard the first words of encouragement for this path.
+I told her maybe a practical career path, but that I wasn’t quite sure.
+It was then that I heard the first words of encouragement for pursuing the arts.
 She sat down with me, explained how much talent she saw in me, and encouraged me to pursue art -- to not let it go to waste.

-Although my family is more supportive now that I’m older, it was because of this encouragement from my high school ceramics teacher that had originally helped me realize my creative talents.
+Although my family is more supportive now that I’m older, it was because of this encouragement from my high school ceramics teacher that had originally helped me realize my artistic talents.

-So we continue to build Atelier Emi to encourage others to also embrace their creativity -- to persevere in a society where so many people have yet to see the value in art.
+It's been quite an eventful journey since then.
+And now, we continue to build Atelier Emi to encourage others to also embrace their creativity and artistic sides -- to persevere in a society where so many people have yet to see the value in art.
 We aim to one day teach this beautiful craft to others.
 More specifically, to the younger generations and those who may need someone to help them realize their artistic potentials, like someone once did for me."

 — Rachel Chen, Founder & Leather Artisan